Jérôme Pradon: Theatre

-2003 saw the creation of the award-winning Pacific Overtures, for which Pradon was nominated for an Olivier Award for his portrayal of the murderous Shogun's mother and the hilarious French Admiral.
+In 2003, Pradon played the roles of Shogun's mother and the French Admiral in the award-winning musical Pacific Overtures, for which he was nominated for an Olivier Award.
 This was followed by Et Si On Chantait?, produced by Pierre Cardin, and the award-winning Chance!

-2004 saw Pradon perform in One Day More! a symphonic concert celebrating Boublil and Schönberg's works; perform for Queen Elizabeth II and President Jacques Chirac at Windsor Castle in a Les Misérables concert, as part of the marking of the 100th anniversary of the Entente Cordiale; and play King Herod in the Scandinavian tour of Jesus Christ Superstar.
+2004 saw Pradon perform in One Day More! a symphonic concert celebrating Boublil and Schönberg's works; perform at Windsor Castle in a Les Misérables concert as part of the marking of the 100th anniversary of the Entente Cordiale, and play King Herod in the Scandinavian tour of Jesus Christ Superstar.

 In 2005, Pradon made his Liège debut in Maury Yeston's Titanic.
 In 2006, he performed at the Les Musicals Festival in Béziers and was also nominated as Best Actor for the year of 2005.
 Later that year, Pradon starred as several different characters in the Molière Award winning Le Cabaret Des Hommes Perdus.
 This multi-award-winning musical was such a hit that it extended its run into 2007.
 From Paris to London, Pradon took on the role of Aragorn in the European premiere of The Lord of the Rings.

-In 2008, Pradon took over the role of Scar in the West End production of Disney's The Lion King.

 Pradon's next project was L'Opera De Sarah, which was performed in Paris in 2009.
-He next appeared in the French production of Mamma Mia! in the part of Sam.
+He next appeared in the French production of Mamma Mia! playing Sam.